top of page

 Your writing lacks character...?

-Start with real life: and build character into your writing
+Start with real life: build character into your writing

-It could be the easiest 'crib-sheet' to start you off building a character - even if he/she becomes a composite of several people who really exist.
+It could be the easiest 'crib-sheet' to start building a character - even if he/she becomes a composite of several people who really exist.

 (But make sure you don't give them the same name or make it too obvious the person upon which they are based - just to avoid embarrassment either way.)